-Recommended High-Capacity Transit Implementation Actions for Consideration by Agencies
+Recommended High-Capacity Transit Implementation Actions

 The next phase of project development consists of preliminary engineering and alternatives analysis, environmental review and the selection of a locally preferred alternative (LPA).
 This would be followed by the funding commitments to complete engineering and final design and then a full funding grant agreement from outside funding partners (generally FTA) for construction.